Lavender Graduations Celebrate LGBTQ+ Students

-As the site of the first Lavender Graduation, University of Michigan has hosted this event since 1995.
-Iowa State and several large institutions in the University of California system have hosted Lavender Graduations for upwards of 20 years.
+As the site of the first Lavender Graduation, the University of Michigan has hosted this event since 1995.
+Iowa State and several large institutions in the University of California system have hosted Lavender Graduations for over 20 years.

 Other campuses are newly joining in on this historically significant event.
 Point Park University hosted its first Lavender Graduation this year after a graduate student vouched that his experience attending Lavender Graduation during undergrad was meaningful.

 Boston University hosted its first Lavender Graduation as a collaboration between students and faculty.
 These examples of inaugural events display ways that college students and administrators can consider launching a Lavender Graduation.